 This afternoon travel by train from Aguas Calientes to Ollantaytambo.

 Transfer from Ollantaytambo train station in the Sacred Valley to Cusco.

 DAY 15: Transfer to the airport for onward destination

-Transfer to the airport for your outward flight from Cusco.
+You will be collected from your hotel at the appropriate time and transferred to the airport for your flight from Cusco.

 If you're looking for something more adventurous then consider our El Chimu Grande tour.
 A little longer than this tour and including the four day Inca Trail to Machu Picchu.